tardisx/netgiv/README.md

 Windows support is marginal, at best, mostly because of the lack of POSIX style pipes.
 Bug reports and suggestions for workarounds are welcome.

+# Acknowledgements

+* thanks to tengig for the name